Protect Independent Journalism in Israel-Palestine

 Al Jazeera denied the accusations, and said it "will continue to cover the events of the Occupied Palestinian Territories professionally and accurately, according to the standards set by international agencies."
 Ironically, it is the first and only Arab media outlet to regularly air interviews with Israelis, including Israeli politicians.

 Nevertheless, Netanyahu seeks to emulate the dictators of Saudi Arabia, Egypt, Bahrain and the Gulf States.
 He has plenty of reasons to seek to muzzle the press.
 His recent attempt to change the status quo in the Noble Sanctuary-Temple Mount in Occupied East Jerusalem (against the advice of Israeli security authorities) was defeated by Palestinian nonviolent resistance, and he is under investigation for alleged fraud.
 Furthermore, independent media have been instrumental in exposing Israel's abuses of human rights and international law.

 The plan has drawn extensive condemnation both inside Israel and from press organisations around the world, including Israel's Foreign Press Association, the New York-based Committee to Protect Journalists, and the London-based Ethical Journalism Network, whose director, Aidan White, called it "a full frontal attack" on press freedom that "completely undermines Israel's claims to be the only democracy in the region [and is] an attack on all critical independent journalism".

 Please speak out against this flagrant attempt by Israel to exclude independent media coverage of events in Israel-Palestine.

-N A needs your help with “Bill Shorten: Fight Israel's attack on Free Speech and Freedom of the Press”.
-Join N and 1,654 supporters today.
+michelle berkon needs your help with “Bill Shorten: Fight Israel's attack on Free Speech and Freedom of the Press”.
+Join michelle and 1,662 supporters today.